- Campaign creative

 - Marketing campaign: posters and leaflets

 Rushmoor’s thriving Nepalese residents are long established within the community, however Surrey and Borders Partnership observed that mental health issues among this group remained unrecognised, unacknowledged and untreated because of the stigma associated with mental illness.
 We were briefed to develop marketing campaign materials to enhance communication and understanding.

 We learned all we could about mental health and Nepalese culture and spoke to local community health ambassadors.
 From this knowledge, we developed a multi-resource campaign to reach the community’s heart.
 The Community Health Ambassador Team (CHAT) campaign included a website, posters, flyers, discreet booklet and Facebook page, all aimed at encouraging people to talk about mental health.
 Ambassadors could use a range of effective and attractive resources, available in Nepalese and English, to support the community.

 “The Nepalese community in North Hampshire has a very negative view on mental health and often suffers in silence.
 With the help of Preface Studios, we have been able to bring comfort and support that they could never have dreamed possible.
 A sincere thank you from all of us.”

 How we can help you

 The marketing campaign was rolled out across the whole of Surrey, even gaining Prime Minister David Cameron’s attention at the time.
 We’re proud to have played an important part in supporting SABP’s campaign to change the culture so that the community individuals can receive help.
-If you are running a campaign or need to raise awareness of an important issue, then please get in touch.
+If you are running a campaign or need to raise awareness of an important issue in and around the Surrey area, then please get in touch.

 Request a full case study from email@example.com.